 Goat cheese can be a love-it-or-hate-it thing.
 Some find the tangy, acidic flavor to be unappealing.
 Others love it.
 But not all goat cheeses are the same.

 If you don't care for fresh goat cheese, give aged goat cheese a try.
 Even those aged only a few months (like Drunken Goat) lose the acidic bite that people associate with goat cheese.
 Next time you're in a cheese shop, ask for Midnight Moon (made in the style of gouda), Chèvre Noir (goat cheddar), or Garrotxa (sweet and nutty).

 Drunken Goat cheese is a very popular Spanish cheese in the U.S, right up there with another crowd-pleasing favorite from Spain, Manchego.
 But these two cheeses are far from the only Spanish cheese worth checking out.

-Next time you're at the cheese shop, ask about Garrotxa, Ibores, Majorero, Idiazabel, Tetilla, and Mahon.
-All of these Spanish cheeses have unique flavors and textures that are worth seeking out.
-Each of them are fairly easy to find in cheese shops in the United States.
+Next time you're at the cheese shop, ask about Garrotxa, Ibores, Majorero, Idiazábal, Tetilla, and Mahón.
+All of these Spanish cheeses have unique flavors and textures that are worth seeking out and each is fairly easy to find in cheese shops in the United States.